GustavoMiyagawa/GustavoMiyagawa/README.md

 Here are some ideas to get you started:

 - 🔭 Hoje sou estudante.
-- 🌱 No momento estou estudando NodeJs.
+- 🌱 No momento estou estudando Back-End.
 - 😄 Pronouns: ele/dele

 <div align="center">